 c.
 The corporation has all of the powers of corporations under part I of chapter 607 and under chapter 617, subject only to this subsection.

 d.
 The corporation may issue bonds and engage in such other financial transactions as are necessary to provide sufficient funds to achieve the purposes of this section.

 e.
 The corporation may invest in any of the investments authorized under s.
 215.47.

 f.
 There shall be no liability on the part of, and no cause of action shall arise against, any board members or employees of the corporation for any actions taken by them in the performance of their duties under this paragraph.

 3.a.
-In actions under chapter 75 to validate any bonds issued by the corporation, the notice required by s.
+In actions under chapter 75 to validate any bonds issued by the corporation, the notice required under s.
 75.06 shall be published in two newspapers of general circulation in the state, and the complaint and order of the court shall be served only on the State Attorney of the Second Judicial Circuit.

 b.
 The state hereby covenants with holders of bonds of the corporation that the state will not repeal or abrogate the power of the board to direct the Office of Insurance Regulation to levy the assessments and to collect the proceeds of the revenues pledged to the payment of such bonds as long as any such bonds remain outstanding unless adequate provision has been made for the payment of such bonds pursuant to the documents authorizing the issuance of such bonds.

 4. The bonds of the corporation are not a debt of the state or of any political subdivision, and neither the state nor any political subdivision is liable on such bonds.
 The corporation does not have the power to pledge the credit, the revenues, or the taxing power of the state or of any political subdivision.
 The credit, revenues, or taxing power of the state or of any political subdivision shall not be deemed to be pledged to the payment of any bonds of the corporation.